Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/7_Play_MP3.rst

 Circuit
 ========================

-Before connecting the USB cable, insert the SD card into the SD card slot on the back of the ESP32-S3.
+Before connecting the USB cable, insert the SD card into the SD card slot on the back of the Freenove ESP32 Display.

 .. image:: ../_static/imgs/7_Play_MP3/Chapter07_00.png
     :align: center